TheEEView/Arty-S7-Based-FM-Radio/README.md

 This is the 3rd gen design (First two generations were an all in one board with a Spartan 7 onboard), ignore the _v2 nomenclature.
 I consider this to be the 2nd major iteration.

+The PCB is a 4 layer board using primarily 0402 components and high speed design principles.

 TerosHDL, Vivado 2025.2, VUnit and KiCAD 9.0.6 have been used with github actions for CI

 Source is available in both VHDL and SV.